namtazpro/ais-demos/readme.md

 3. Copy and paste the json response from above Azure CloudShell to your GitHub Repository > Settings > Secrets > Actions > New repository secret.
 Name it : **AZURE_RBAC_CREDENTIALS**

 ## Step 3 : Deploy Azure components

+In GitHub:
+- In your GitHub repor, go to Actions
+- click on Workflow 'Infra - Demo integration'
+- Select Run worklow and enter parameters
+   - The subscriptionId i.e. the GUID of your subscription
+   - Resource group name:  your resource group name
+   - SQL Server name: 'sqlsrv'
+   - SQL Login id: 'adminuser'
+   - SQL Login pwd: '[choose a password]'
+   - SQL Database name: 'usecase3'
+   - DataFactory name: 'adfdemo'
+   - Function name: 'funcservicenow'
+- Run workflow

+## Step 4 : Deploy Logic App plan

+In GitHub:
+- In your GitHub repor, go to Actions
+- click on Workflow 'Infra - Logic Apps plan'
+- Select Run worklow and enter parameters
+   - The subscriptionId i.e. the GUID of your subscription
+   - Resource group name:  your resource group name
+- Run workflow